The zkipster Form has 3 pages which you can fully customize:

-The Form Settings section is usually the starting point when composing your response form; it is where you can give it an internal name, choose the domain hosted, decide whether you want it to be public or private and define how long you want to keep the RSVP process open till.
+The Form Settings section is usually the starting point when composing either your response form or your consent form; it is where you can give it an internal name, choose the domain hosted, decide whether you want it to be public or private and define how long you want to keep the RSVP process open till.

 You can find the Form Settings at the top, right in the settings section: